wangwenx190/dynamic-desktop/README.md

 ## Downloads
 For official builds and third-party packages please see https://sourceforge.net/p/dynamic-desktop/ .

+## Bug reports and suggestions
+If you find any issues or have any feature requests, please inform me through [GitHub Issues](https://github.com/wangwenx190/dynamic-desktop/issues).
+It would be much better if you follow the template provided by GitHub.

 ## Important notes
-- Windows Vista and XP are not supported.
+- Windows XP and Vista are not supported currently.
+Windows 2000 and even older systems will never be supported.
-- This tool won't run if Windows Aero is disabled.
+- You have to enable **Windows Aero** first if you want to run this tool.
-- Win7 users only: make sure you have installed XAudio2(Win 8/8.1/10 have installed it already by default).
-Download: https://sourceforge.net/projects/qtav/files/depends/DXSDK2010_XAudio2_redist.7z/download .
+- Make sure you have installed the latest DirectX.
 - To experience *Hardware Accelerated Decoding* better, make sure this tool runs with your high performance GPU(on Optimus).
 - The CPU and memory usage will increase enormously if you are using software decoding and that's normal, all media players will, don't worry.
 - It would be very nice if you update your graphics card driver to the latest version.